Skip to main content

 Dashboard Configuration

-Before writing any code, configure your social providers in the Clerk Dashboard under the SSO connections page.
-This page includes both social and enterprise connections since October 2024.
+Before writing any code, configure your social providers in the Clerk Dashboard under SSO connections → Social.
+Clerk merged social and enterprise SSO into this single connections area in October 2024.

 In development mode, Clerk provides pre-configured shared OAuth credentials for all social providers, enabling zero-config testing — you can even use keyless mode to skip API key setup entirely during initial development.
 For production, you'll need to create your own OAuth app credentials with each provider and enter the Client ID and Client Secret in the Clerk Dashboard.